horchi/linux-homectld/README.md

 - the activities are stored in the table `activities`, not as sensors and not in `samples`
 - groups per type are collapsible and show count, total duration, total distance and the maximum speed;
   water sports (windsurfing, kiteboarding, sailing, ...) show the speeds in knots, running and walking as pace
-- *Details* fetches all values Garmin provides for the activity (speeds, heart rate, temperature, training effect, ...)
+- *Details* shows the values of the activity.
+The sync already stores most of them from the list entry (speeds, heart rate, calories, elevation, training effect, min/max temperature, ...) as a preliminary version; *Details nachladen* fetches the rest from Garmin (min. heart rate, average temperature), the dot in the list marks the fully loaded ones
 - a click on a row opens the details, the pencil button a dialog to change the type (e.g. activities recorded with a wrong profile), the name and the location at Garmin, the trash button deletes the activity at Garmin (after confirmation); both need control rights
-- bulk edit: check boxes in the rows (the one in the group header selects the whole group), *Auswahl bearbeiten* changes type, name and/or location of all selected activities, empty fields stay as they are; Garmin is called once per field (about 1 s per activity)
+- bulk edit: check boxes in the rows (the one in the group header selects the whole group, a click with Shift or Ctrl selects all rows from the last clicked one to this one), *Auswahl bearbeiten* changes type, name and/or location of all selected activities, empty fields stay as they are; Garmin has no bulk update, garmin.py sends one request per activity with all changed fields (about 1 s each)
+- filters: type, period, name and location (name / location are regular expressions, the location field suggests the known locations); a click on a column header sorts the lists (again: reverse)
 - *Track* in the details loads the GPS track, simplified by Garmin to 1000 points or at least one point per 15 seconds, and shows it on a map colored by speed, hovering a segment shows speed, time and altitude; details and tracks are cached in the tables `activities` / `activitytracks`, *Neu laden* fetches them again
+- distance check: the watch sums up (almost) no distance in some water sport sessions although the GPS track is complete (e.g. 6 m for 35 minutes of windsurfing).
+When a track is loaded its length (sum of the segments) is stored in `activities.trackdistance`; if Garmin's distance deviates by more than the configured percentage (*Distanz aus dem Track ab Abweichung*, default 50 %, 0 = off) the list, the group sums and the details show the track's distance (in italics, the details show both values).
+  The sync of the list does not load tracks, so the check only applies to activities with a loaded track
-- *Karte*: world map with the start positions of the activities as points colored by type (the legend filters by type), a click on a point opens the track; the period and name filters apply
+- *Karte*: world map with the start positions of the activities as points colored by type (the legend filters by type), a click on a point opens the track; the period, name and location filters apply
 - the maps have a *Zentrieren* button which brings the whole route / all points into view

 # I2c Bus